New Haven, Connecticut - Midnight Mary's Grave

 - Directions:

-- I-95 exit 45 (boulevard) main entrance to Evergreen Cemetery, on the right approx 1 mile.
+- Evergreen Cemetery.
+I-95 exit 45.
+Drive north about a mile.
+The cemetery will be on your right.
 Go in the main entrance and straight through to the back.
 She's right near the fence near Winthrop Ave.
+Also, cemetery office provides map to her grave and other famous burials.

 Visitor Tips and News About Midnight Mary's Grave